- What is skin tone?

-Andrea uses a luminizing primer; the Giorgio Armani Fluid Sheer primer.
+Andrea uses a luminizing primer; the Giorgio Armani Fluid Sheer Primer but it’s quite pricey.
 Luminizing primers reflect light and make our face look more glowy.
-My favourites are NIOD Photography Fluid Opacity 12% ( a little goes a long way!) and The Illuminator by Estee Lauder.
+My favorites are much cheaper; NIOD Photography Fluid Opacity 12% ( a little goes a long way!) and The Illuminator by Estee Lauder.

 Concealer for undereye circles and to cover blemishes

-Andrea then uses the Tarte Shape Tape Concealer in Light Medium for her undereye circles which has super high coverage so you should use it sparingly.
-She also recommends the Clinique Beyond Perfecting Concealer in apricot if you have very dark undereye circles.
+Andrea then uses the Tarte Shape Tape Concealer in Light Medium for her under-eye circles.
+The Tarte Concealer is really thick so use sparingly.
+She also recommends the Clinique Beyond Perfecting Concealer in apricot if you have very dark under-eye circles.

 Hydrating foundation to even out skin tone

 Andrea did not use foundation but I like to use a light coverage foundation to help my skin look naturally flawless but not too made up.
-Having tried a few, my favourite for the last few years is the Bobbi Brown Skin Foundation.
-Just apply and blend with your fingers and it disappears into your skin.
+Having tried a few, my current favorite is the Bobbi Brown Skin Foundation.
+Just apply and blend with your fingers.
+It disappears into your skin.